-As I said before, every year my husband begs to visit a ski resort for spring break and every year I look at him like he is crazy.
-However, I do have friends that swear by Steamboat Springs for their family spring break trips.
+As I said before, every year my husband wants to go skiing for spring break and every year I look at him like he is crazy.
+However, I do have friends that swear by Steamboat Springs, Colorado for their family spring break trips.
 Billed as Ski Town USA®, visitors will find skiing and snowboarding, as well as other winter sports such as snowshoeing, snow biking, and snow tubing.
-Those that don’t want to ski might enjoy a hot air balloon ride, snowmobile tours, or riding up the mountain in a gondola.
+Those who don’t want to ski might enjoy a hot air balloon ride, snowmobile tours, or riding up the mountain in a gondola.
 There’s also a downtown area filled with shopping and fabulous restaurants, to keep you busy when you’re not spending time at the slopes.
 If skiing is your thing, Steamboat Springs might be a great place for your family spring break.

 If theme parks are your thing, then you definitely want to take the family to Orlando for spring break.
-Of course there’s Walt Disney World, but there’s also Universal Studios Florida and Islands of Adventure (for Harry Potter fans), SeaWorld, Aquatica, and Legoland to keep the kids busy for hours on end.
-Our favorite parks are Epcot and Animal Kingdom, but we also enjoy taking a break from the parks and lounging by the hotel pool or heading to one of the nearby beaches (about an hour or so away by car).
+Of course there’s Walt Disney World, but there’s also Universal Studios Florida and Universal’s Volcano Bay, SeaWorld, Aquatica, and Legoland to keep the kids busy for hours on end.
+Our favorite parks are Epcot and Animal Kingdom, but we also enjoy taking a break from the parks and lounging by the hotel pool or exploring attractions in the nearby communities of Celebration and Kissimmee.
 There may be crowds in Orlando when you go, but if you love theme parks, you won’t want to miss a chance to enjoy the Florida sunshine.

 If you’re looking for other spring break ideas, you’ll want to check out this article.